mofrim/mofrim/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I’m currently working on **carpentry & coding :)**
+- 🔭 I’m currently working on **carpentry & coding and founding a LinuxUserGroup in Göttingen :)**
 - 🌱 I’m currently learning **to code professionally @42Wolfsburg & lots of other things every day**
 - 👯 I’m looking to create / collaborate on **opensource projects**
-- 💬 Ask me about **climbing around Göttingen, snow in the Alps**
+- 💬 Ask me about **climbing around Göttingen, snow in the Alps, Linux**
 - ⚡ Fun fact: **my first linux distro...
 Slackware 3.6.0 with kernel 2.0.35 🤯**
-- 🤷 I am currently in the process of moving to [Codeberg](https://codeberg.org) as my main Online-Git-Platform
+- 🤷 I am currently in the process of moving to [Codeberg](https://codeberg.org/mofrim) as my main Online-Git-Platform
+- 🤓 My tech interests in hashtags: #Linux #FOSS #PublicMoneyPublicCode #OpenSource